- Funding opportunities

 From 2007 to 2017 the Royal Society, the BMBF and the Federal Ministry of Food and Agriculture (BMEL) jointly supported more than 140 projects.

-In April 2019 BMBF and the Royal Society of New Zealand published a joint call for proposals in the framework of the scientific and technological cooperation between New Zealand and Germany for the following areas:
+In April 2019 BMBF, BMEL and the Royal Society of New Zealand published a joint call for proposals in the framework of the scientific and technological cooperation between New Zealand and Germany for the following areas:

-- Climate Research with a special focus on the physical properties of the climate system and climate change, including paleo climate, carbon cycle, greenhouse gases and aerosols
+- Climate change research with regard to the physical scientific basis of the climate system and climate change including paleo climate, carbon cycle, greenhouse gases and aerosols

-- Climate change research with regard to impacts including a social-economic dimension and adaptation such as research into new materials or processes, new forms of water management, sustainable agriculture and sustainable cities.
+- Climate change research with regard to impacts including a social-economic dimension and adaptation such as research into new materials or processes, new forms of water management, sustainable agriculture and cities.